Internship Program at Destination Hope

 First Person Experience

-Our current Admissions Counselor, Rob Norris RMHCI, here at Destination Hope started out as an intern!
+A Therapist now at Destination Hope, Rob Norris RMHCI started out as an intern.
 Here is his recollection of the internship experience:

 “As a second-year graduate student in Clinical Mental Health Counseling, I was provided a list of approved places I could apply for internship to accrue the 700 hours necessary to graduate.
 Honestly, I chose Destination Hope because it was closer to my house in Hollywood Florida.
 I didn’t know that I was about to embark on a journey that would include an immersive experience into mental health and substance abuse.